deniz195/zeroguess/plumbing.md

 ### Linting
 - **Flake8**: We use Flake8 for linting with the following plugins:
   - flake8-bugbear: For detecting potential bugs
-  - flake8-docstrings: For docstring style checking
+  - flake8-docstrings: For docstring style checking (disabled)
-  - flake8-import-order: For import order checking
+  - flake8-import-order: For import order checking (disabled)
-  - pep8-naming: For PEP 8 naming convention checking
+  - pep8-naming: For PEP 8 naming convention checking (disabled)

 ### Type Checking
 - **mypy**: We use mypy for static type checking with strict mode enabled.